The Utah Opportunity Chain

 Supplemental data briefs

-Short data briefs on program pay, state spending, job demand, and adults who stopped out, written for families and counselors.
+Pathways & Outcomes supplemental briefs — original analysis on program pay, state spending, graduate-to-job ratios, and adults who stopped out.

 Utah Program ROI Snapshot